elmahio/documentation/docs/logging-to-elmah-io-from-blazor.md

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with the ID of the log you want messages sent to ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

 The package automatically logs all errors that you also see in the browser console.
-This package is still in a preview state and is therefore not as polished out as other packages.
+This package is still in a preview state and is therefore not as polished as our other packages.
 There's a couple of disadvantages with the package that you need to consider before you use it:

 - A lot of information about the HTTP context is missing (like cookies, URL, and user).
 - No internal message queue and/or batch processing like `Microsoft.Extensions.Logging`.